top of page

 It often starts subtly.

 You notice what someone else has achieved, what they seem to be building, or how quickly their life appears to be moving forward.
+It starts with a simple scroll or a passing comment, but it quickly turns into a mental tally of everything you haven't done yet.

 Instead of recognising your growth, your mind begins measuring where you are against someone else's highlight reel.

-Left unchecked, comparison can eventually turn into frustration, bitterness, or even jealousy toward the people around you.
+Left unchecked, this can drain your motivation, confidence, and joy over time.
+Comparison can eventually turn into frustration, bitterness, or even jealousy toward the people around you.
+Before it reaches that point, it is important to recognise the warning signs.

 #1